 To set up the Google integration and discover the Google service,

 go to Google Integration Discovery Profile and select

 |OpsRamp Metric||Metric Display Name||Unit||Aggregation Type|

-Obtain the per-core CPU utilization ratio by performing a rate operation on a point: doubleValue/(end-start), then divide by instance/cpu/reserved_cores at the corresponding end timestamp.
+Get the per-core CPU utilization ratio by performing a rate operation on a point: doubleValue/(end-start), divide by instance/cpu/reserved_cores at the corresponding end timestamp.